dguliani/Gaita/electrical/README.md

 Each of these libraries should be in the libraries folder of this repository, so append the path to each of these folders following a similar fashion as above in Eagle.
 An example is below:

-$EAGLEDIR/lbr:$HOME/<path-to-locally-cloned-git-repo>/eagle/libraries/SparkFun-Eagle-Libraries-master:<so on for each library>
+'$EAGLEDIR/lbr:$HOME/<path-to-locally-cloned-git-repo>/eagle/libraries/SparkFun-Eagle-Libraries-master:<so on for each library>'

 ## Using Eagle